dstackai/dstack.github.io/docs/set-up-own-runners.md

     ```

 !!! warning "Docker is required"
-    `dstack-runner` requires that either the standard Docker or the NVIDIA's Docker is installed and running on the
+    The `dstack-runner` daemon requires that either the standard Docker or the NVIDIA's Docker is installed and
-    machine.
+    running on the machine.

+!!! warning "Internet is required"
+    The machine where you run the `dstack-runner` daemon has to have a connection to the Internet in order to
+    send and receive the information from `dstack.ai`.

+    If your machine is an EC2 instance, make sure its security group allows outbound connections.

-## Check runners
+## Check runner status

-After you've set up your runners, you can use the `dstack` CLI to check their status:
+After you've set up runners, you can check their status via the `dstack` CLI:

 ```bash
 dstack runners